Right here, right now I am going to teach you how to make crispy sweet potato fries. But first …

 Using your hands, make sure the fries are well coated.

 Arrange them on the sheet again, so they have space between each fry.
 The less fries on the pan the better they’ll cook.
 Too many shoved together and they’ll never get crispy.
 They’ll just steam.
+So do NOT overcrowd the pan.
 Pop the fries into your preheated oven and cook for 15 minutes.

 Meanwhile you can make the dipping sauce.
 Mix together 1/2 cup of mayonaise with 1 teaspoon of Sriracha sauce and 1/4 teaspoon of Cayenne Pepper.